 Family members, guardians, community providers, and the general community will be targets for outreach as well.
-The peer mentors will reach out to family members and other individuals as requested by the institutional residents.
+The peer outreach and education specialist will communicate with family members and other individuals as requested by the institutional residents.
 Advertisements will be taken out in local publications such as the PennySaver magazine and the Gazette newspaper, and in other related provider and advocate newsletters such as those of disability-specific organizations like the MS Society, the Spinal Cord Injury Network and local Centers for Independent Living.
 Informational articles may be included in the new DDA newsletter, Perspectives, which specifically targets families and guardians of SRC residents and SRC staff members.
-Individuals will also be able to access the outreach materials for MFP and the waiver programs through the website being developed by the ADRC.
+Individuals will also be able to access the outreach materials for MFP and the waiver programs through the MAP website.
 This site will serve as a web-based single point of entry for information about available programs and services in Maryland.
-DHMH will partner with the ADRC to ensure that MFP related materials are accessible through this site.
+DHMH will partner with the MAP to ensure that MFP related materials are accessible through this site.